ObsidianLabs/algorand-tutorial/tutorial-3.md

 ### Compilation

-Before you compile the contract, we need you to modify a few lines in the contract code.
+Before you compile the contract, we need to modify a few lines in the contract code.

 First, open the *Keypair Manager* through the key button at the bottom left corner.
 Copy Alice's address and copy it to `contract.teal` file in line 38 and line 72.
 Overwrite both addresses with Alice's address as they specify Alice as the only recipient allowed in this contract.